coreboot/coreboot/Documentation/infrastructure/builders.md

 #### Current Build Machines

-To give an idea of what a suitable build machine might be, currently the coreboot project has 4 active jenkins build machines.
+To give an idea of what a suitable build machine might be, currently the coreboot project has 6 active jenkins build machines.

 These times are taken from the week of Feb 21 - Feb 28, 2022

 * Congenialbuilder - 128 threads, 256GiB RAM
+  * Coverity Builds, Toolchain builds, Scanbuild-builds
   * Fastest Passing coreboot gerrit build: 6 min, 47 sec
   * Slowest Passing coreboot gerrit build: 14 min